 Read more about the winners in this editorial from ACS Sustainable Chemistry & Engineering.

 Please join ACS Sustainable Chemistry & Engineering in Orlando!

-In partnership with the ACS Industrial & Engineering Chemistry Division and ACS Cellulose & Renewable Materials Division, the winners will be recognized in a symposium at the 257th ACS National Meeting & Exposition in Orlando, Florida, March 31-April 4, 2019.
+In partnership with the ACS Industrial & Engineering Chemistry Division and ACS Cellulose & Renewable Materials Division, the winners will be recognized in a symposium at the ACS Spring 2019 National Meeting & Exposition in Orlando, Florida, March 31-April 4, 2019.

 The journal’s Editors would like to thank the community of scientists who are so devoted to sustainable chemistry and engineering for the enthusiastic response to the third call for nominations.
 Details of the next ACS Sustainable Chemistry & Engineering Lectureship Awards cycle will be available in Spring 2019 or by sending inquiries to Award.ACSSustainable@acs.org.